How does this medication work? What will it do for me?

-Each white to off-white, capsule-shaped, film-coated tablet, scored, embossed "GX FC3" on both sides, contains lamivudine 150 mg and zidovudine 300 mg.
+Each white-to-off-white, capsule-shaped, film-coated tablet, scored, embossed "GX FC3" on both sides, contains 150 mg of lamivudine and 300 mg of zidovudine.
 Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl methyl cellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, sodium starch glycolate, and titanium dioxide.

 How should I use this medication?

 The recommended dose for adults and adolescents 12 years of age and older, weighing at least 30 kg, is one tablet (150 mg of lamivudine and 300 mg of zidovudine) twice daily.